remotesynth/ls-articles/Ephemeral Instances/Ephemeral Instances.md

 localstack pod save brian-ephemeral-instance
 ```

-Back in the LocalStack web app, I have a number of options for loading this instance into an ephemeral instance.
+Back in the LocalStack web app, I have several options for loading this instance into an ephemeral instance.
 For example, I can go directly to the Cloud Pods item on the left-hand navigation, click into the detail page for my `brian-ephemeral-instance` pod and simply click on the "Browse Version" button to create a new instance using the currently selected version of the Cloud Pod that will live for 30 minutes.

 ![Creating an ephemeral instance from a cloud pod](cloud-pods.png)

 One thing to keep in mind is that ephemeral instances run the latest version of LocalStack, so you may run into issues loading Cloud Pods generated against prior versions.

 Another option for populating an ephemeral instance is to use the "Load Into Instance" drop down to load the Cloud Pod into an already running instance.
-Or, lastly, I can go to the "Epheral Instances" and then create a new instance, choosing your Cloud Pod from the drop down when configuring the instance settings.
+Or, lastly, I can go to the "Ephemeral Instances" and then create a new instance, choosing your Cloud Pod from the drop down when configuring the instance settings.

 ## Add an Application Preview after Commits